 First, you will need to classify your contracts into levels of complexity, such as “Simple,” “Moderate,” and “Complex.”
 This can vary based on contract length, quantity of redlines, origin of template, or amount of time to review.
 Examples of Simple contracts can include renewals or amendments to existing contracts.
 Moderate contracts can include internal template contracts with minimal redlines or amendments that involve more than an extension of the term.
 Complex contracts can include those on vendor-paper, SaaS contracts, contracts requiring collaboration between multiple stakeholders, or ones with significant regulatory issues.

 While determining the best classification methodology for your legal or contracting department takes some effort and planning, once the baseline is established, this data can help drive intelligent decision-making.
 For example, you would be able to better manage team workload.
 Say you have an attorney that is overloaded with 18 Complex contracts and is falling behind.
-Perhaps your paralegal can take on some of the attorney’s Moderate contracts.
+Perhaps your paralegal or another professional with contracting experience can take on some of the attorney’s Moderate contracts.

 2. Turnaround Time KPI for Contracts